atm not functioning for chambers

 Table

-The table in the bottom shows the metadata for each site, it can be scrolled to the right if not all columns are visible
+The table at the bottom shows the metadata for each site, click the arrows to scroll down the list.

 - Metadata correctness: if you find missing and/or incorrect information for some of the sites listed, please let us know which updates and/or corrections are required.